RetroPie/RetroPie-Docs/docs/Playstation-1.md

 ### The Controller Problem: Digital-Only & Analog

 A common issue people using RetroPie have with PSX emulation is their analog sticks do not work.
-The reason for this is related to a default lr-pcsx-rearmed core setting, and there is a very good reason the setting is the way it is that we will get into later.
+The reason for this is related to a default lr-pcsx_rearmed core setting, and there is a very good reason the setting is the way it is that we will get into later.

 Using a controller while a PSX game is running, navigate to RetroArch's Quick Menu (Hotkey Enable + Top Face Button by default), then enter the Options section.
 In Options, you will want to change "Pad 1 Type" and "Pad 2 Type" from "standard" to "dualshock".